-If you have design skills and you want to do-it-yourself, take a look at Canva, Adobe, or My eCover Maker.
+If you have design skills and you want to do-it-yourself, take a look at Canva, Affinity, Adobe, or My eCover Maker.
 Visit Unsplash, Pixabay, or Pexels for free stock photos.
 Check out iStockphoto, Shutterstock, or Fotolia to buy stock photos.

 Where to Publish

 More resources to explore: Aer.io, Books2read.com (Link Management), Lulu, Blurb.

 A website is crucial to your success as an indie author.
 You can use it to promote your books, collect reader email addresses, and share information with your fans.

 Get your domain name at Namecheap, web hosting at Siteground, use OceanWP theme (basic version is free), install Elementor plugin (basic version is free) to design your pages, and Mailchimp or ConvertKit for email marketing.
 Visit this page if you want to learn more about author website design.

 A common way to find readers is to publish your book on Kindle Select.
 When you publish on Kindle Select, readers can read your book for free if they’re members of Kindle Unlimited.
 Offer another free gift (book or otherwise) to readers, include a link back to your website and build your audience over time.

 Many authors are having success with Facebook Ads and Amazon Ads.
 You can use ManyChat with Facebook ads, or check out Needls if you want a more hands off approach to advertising.
 And check out Ebook Booster too.
 If you can get a promotion on BookBub or Buck Books, you’ll get a nice boost in sales and gain some new readers.

 If you’re looking to build or manage an advance reader team, check out Booksprout.
 They also have a free app to send mobile notifications.